 Carbon Pulse dossiers are constantly updated databanks on carbon pricing policies and programmes.
 Each dossier builds into a powerful online research tool with key news, analysis, opinion, data, charts, tables, timelines, supporting documents and links, all in one place.
 Full access to Carbon Pulse dossiers is available with a subscription.

 Summary provided by the secretariat of the International Carbon Action Partnership (ICAP), a multilateral forum working on carbon markets.
 For more information, visit ICAP’s website.
 Copyright © ICAP and reproduced with permission.

 The Regional Greenhouse Gas Initiative (RGGI), is the first mandatory greenhouse gas ETS in the United States.
-The system covers the electricity sector of the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island and Vermont.
-RGGI entered into force on 1 January 2009 with the start of its first compliance period (2009 – 2011).
-RGGI states have committed to a reduction target of more than 50% from 2005 GHG levels by 2020.
+A The system covers the electricity sector of the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island and Vermont.
+RGGI entered into force on 1 January 2009 and participating RGGI states have committed to a reduction target of more than 50% from 2005 GHG levels by 2020.

 The absolute cap in 2014 was 91 M short tons CO2 and is reduced annually by 2.5% to reach approximately 78 M short tons CO2 in 2020.

 Domestic: offsets located in RGGI states are allowed.

 RGGI’s trading period is referred to as a control period.

 Minimum auction price: USD 2.20 in 2018, increasing by 2.5% per year (to reflect inflation).